b3-exmo/b3-exmo.github.io/docs/Prophets/Joseph Smith/Kinderhook Plates.md

 3. Urim & Thummim, with Moroni's plates
 4. Just prayer and revelation

 Because it appears that Joseph did...
-I don't know, maybe [[BoM Translation|all of these methods]]?
+I don't know, maybe [[Translation|all of these methods]]?

 &nbsp;